 We at Excellerate believe very strongly in the power of serving the community to grow the church.
 Serving isn’t some trick to create growth, or some way to tie God’s hands and force Him to grow your church, serving is a way to treat people the way God wants to see them treated, and it’s the very essence of God’s personality.
 That’s why it’s so powerful.

 Of course, the hardest part of serving is figuring out what to do.
 That’s why we’ve collected these ideas for serving your community.
 For more ideas, we’d like to recommend a great book, Servolution by Pastor Dino Rizzo.
-His church is one of the best when it comes to serving the community, and his book will give you lots of ideas.
+It’s filled with lots of ideas.

 Community Service Idea #1 – A Free Store